-That maximally 5% figure should clearly imply that fat burners can’t work on their own.
-Anyone that promises that their supplement is a perfect substitute for an on point diet and training regimen is absolutely full of it.
 If you want to lose fat and improve body composition, your diet and training being on point is primarily important.
 For that matter, little else beyond that will make an appreciable enough difference to be worth worrying about.

 The Proprietary Blend Problem

 The other pertinent issue that isn’t talked about nearly as much as the “does this even work?” issue is whether or not you are actually getting “it” in the product you buy.